info@wethepeople.us

 Yes, lawful notices have a proven track record of success.
 The notice process is grounded in the maxim “A matter must be expressed to be resolved” (Maxim of Law 18c), meaning that properly issued notices and affidavits that go unrebutted become legally binding.
 Wethepeople2.us has achieved a 90% success rate with this specific type of notice, including a significant victory in stopping HB 1333 in Washington, linked to Bob Ferguson.
 Additionally, the affidavit process used has resulted in 10,000 wins in corrupt courts, demonstrating its effectiveness.
 The principle “He who does not deny, admits” (Maxim of Law 51d) underscores the power of these notices—if not rebutted, they stand as the legal truth, leading to enforceable outcomes.

 6. What was Bob Ferguson found guilty of?
+Why does this preclude him from ever running for office again?

-Bob Ferguson was found guilty by the Thurston County Superior Court of enforcing an unlawful policy regarding the use of the title “Engineer.”Bob Ferguson permitted individuals who were not qualified, licensed engineers to be unlawfully recognized as such and awarded state contracts for Washington state projects, potentially involving bridges, overpasses, and roads.
-This not only endangered the safety of Washington residents but also could have, and may have, led to deaths and property damage.
-These unlicensed engineers cost the state millions of dollars in higher pay scales for professional engineers, as well as pensions that continue to be paid at taxpayers’ expense.
+Bob Ferguson was found guilty by the Thurston County Superior Court, in a common law case, of enforcing an unlawful policy regarding the use of the title “Engineer.”
+He allowed individuals who were not qualified or licensed as engineers to be unlawfully recognized as such and awarded state contracts for Washington state projects, including bridges, overpasses, and roads.
+This not only endangered public safety but also may have led to deaths and property damage.
+Additionally, it cost the state millions of dollars in inflated pay scales for professional engineers and pensions, all at the taxpayers’ expense.
+The court found his actions violated state law, specifically RCW 18.43.010 and related statutes regulating professional titles.

 Scroll to top